Real pilots are buying the study stack.

 Stop memorizing.
 Start explaining like a pilot.

-Buy the one matching the checkride or rating in front of you: PPL, Instrument, Commercial, or Multi-Engine.
+Buy the one matching the checkride, rating, or weak spot in front of you: PPL, Instrument, Commercial, Multi-Engine, or VFR Radio Calls.
 Sequence beats hoarding.

 Both, but the point is explanation practice.
 Passing the written is nice.
 Surviving the oral is where understanding shows.